boffinHouse/rawblock/sources/components/README.md

 #Components
 The base of RawBlock is modularity.
 We achieve this by creating isolated components who are context unaware.

-Two methodologies who have influenced the setup of a component are [BEM](https://en.bem.info/method/) and [SMACSS](https://smacss.com/).

 While rawblock's naming convention gives the same grade of isolation/ re-usage of components compared to BEM it leads to much shorter class names.

 ###Block/Component name